 Credit risk is the risk of loss associated with a counterparty's inability to fulfill its payment obligations.
-The Company's credit risk is primarily attributable to cash and cash equivalents and value-added taxes receivable.
+The Company's credit risk is primarily attributable to cash and cash equivalents.
 Cash and cash equivalents consist of cash on hand and on deposit with reputable financial institutions and management believe the risk of loss is minimal.
-Value-added taxes receivable consist primarily of harmonized sales tax ("HST") due from the Canadian government and value added taxes ("VAT") due from the Mexican government taxation authorities.
-Management believes the risk of loss for HST to be minimal and the risk of loss for VAT to be moderate to high due to the risk associated with operating in Mexico.
-The Company's maximum exposure to credit risk as at March 31, 2016 is the carrying value of cash and cash equivalents and value-added taxes receivable.
+The Company's maximum exposure to credit risk as at December 31, 2016 is the carrying value of cash and cash equivalents.